reflex-frp/reflex-platform/reflex-frp.org/documentation.rst

 A typical reflex application consists of widgets which have a Dom view, and these widgets can create events, and also respond to events.

+(A Widget is some DOM wrapped up for easy use with Reflex)

 Widget can be thought as a DOM Structure which has the capability to modify its contents in response to events or based on a Dynamic value.
 It can also contain structures like input fields which can generate events.
 Moreover user